 - 1. Complete a solid base in liberal education that provides the cornerstone for the practice and education of nurses. - 2.
 Demonstrate knowledge and skills in leadership, quality improvement, and patient safety that are necessary to provide high quality health care. - 3.
 Practice professional nursing that is grounded in the translation of current evidence into one's practice. - 4.
 Integrate knowledge and skills in information management and patient care technology that are critical in the delivery of quality patient care. - 5.
 Identify healthcare policies, including financial and regulatory, that directly and indirectly influence the nature and functioning of the healthcare system and thereby are important considerations in professional nursing practice. - 6.
-Demonstrate effective communication and collaboration between healthcare professionals, peers, patients, and families as an integral part of delivering safe, quality patient care. - 7.
-Promote health and disease prevention at the individual and population level are necessary to improve population health and are important components of baccalaureate generalist nursing practice.

-- 8. Demonstrate professionalism and the inherent values of altruism, autonomy, human dignity, integrity, and social justice which are fundamental to the discipline of nursing. - 9.
-Understand and respect the variations of care, the increased complexity, and the increased use of healthcare resources inherent in caring for patients.
+Health promotion and disease prevention at the individual and population level are necessary to improve population health and are important components of baccalaureate generalist nursing practice. - 7.
+Demonstrate professionalism and the inherent values of altruism, autonomy, human dignity, integrity, and social justice which are fundamental to the discipline of nursing. - 8.
+The baccalaureate graduate understands and respects the variations of care, the increased complexity, and the increased use of healthcare resources inherent in caring for patients.